sat·is·fice – verb – accept an available option as satisfactory

 Q: So what do these guitars look like?
 What do they sound like?

 A: If you check out the videos, you’ll find that they contain both visual and auditory data of strikingly direct evidentiary relevance to your questions.
 In fact, these data will be right in your face, especially the eye and ear parts of your face.
-Astute readers will also notice photos below.
-Alas, these are silent photos–just like Charlie Chaplin would have taken with his silent camera back in the silent half of the 20th century–but they do contain well-ordered arrays of visual data.
+Astute readers will also notice a photo below.
+Alas, this is a silent photo–just like Charlie Chaplin would have taken with his silent camera back in the silent half of the 20th century–but it does contain a well-ordered array of visual data.